rhafer/opencloud/CONTRIBUTING.md

 This section guides you through submitting a bug report for OpenCloud.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/opencloud-eu/opencloud/issues/new?Type%3ABug&template=bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/opencloud-eu/opencloud/issues/new?Type%3ABug&template=bug_report.md), the information it asks for helps to resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
 If you have permission to reopen the issue, feel free to do so.

 #### Before Submitting A Bug Report

-*   **Make sure you are running a recent version** Usually, developers' interest in old versions of software drops very fast once a new shiny version has been released.
-So the general recommendation is: Use the latest released version or even the current master to reproduce problems that you might encounter.
+*   **Make sure you are running a recent version** Usually, developers' interest in old versions of software drops very fast once a new version has been released.
+So the general requirement is: Use the latest released version or even the current master to reproduce problems that you might encounter.
 That helps a lot to attract developers attention.
 *   **Determine which [repository](https://github.com/opencloud-eu) the problem should be reported in**.
 *   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aopencloud)** with possibly a more granular filter on the repository, to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one **if you have new information**.
 Please abstain from adding "plus ones", except using the GitHub emojis.
-That might indicate how many users are affected.
+That indicates how many users are affected.

 #### How Do I Submit A (Good) Bug Report